bvavra/MIDI_Accordion/README.md

 ## <a name="overview"></a>Overview

-The goal of this project is to take a traditional piano accordion and turn it into a MIDI controller capable of playing music from your computer.
-To do this requires solving a few different problems:
+The goal of this project is to take a traditional piano accordion and turn it into a MIDI controller capable of playing music through your computer.
+To do this requires solving a few different problems; the finished MIDI Accordion needs to be able to:

-1. Sending a digital signal from the accordion keys and buttons to the computer
+1. Send a digital signal from the accordion keys and buttons to the computer
-2. Converting that signal to MIDI
+2. Convert that signal to MIDI
-3. Playing that signal back with music software
+3. Play that signal back with music software
-4. Communicating that signal for each button on the accordion
+4. Communicate that signal for each button on the accordion

-The above goals are enough to have a functional MIDI instrument, but there are a few additional optional problems that can also be solved:
+The above goals are enough to have a functional MIDI instrument, but there are a few additional "nice to have" requirements that can also be implemented, such as the ability to:

-5. Communicating MIDI signals wirelessly (via Bluetooth)
+5. Communicate MIDI signals wirelessly (via Bluetooth)
-6. Decoupling the accordion's power supply from the computer/wall
+6. Decouple the accordion's power supply from the computer/wall
-7. Adding dynamic expression using the accordion bellows (via barometric pressure sensor)
+7. Add dynamic expression using the accordion bellows (via barometric pressure sensor)

 ## <a name="changelog"></a>Changelog